-As the saying goes, life gives you lemons, but knowing a few life skills will make turning them into lemonade a little easier.
-The seven skills below will save you time, improve your health, and allow you to avoid unnecessary setbacks, even in the face of life’s chaos.
+As the saying goes, life gives you lemons, but knowing a few essential life skills will make turning them into lemonade a little easier.
+The seven essential life skills below will save you time, improve your health, and allow you to avoid unnecessary setbacks, even in the face of life’s chaos.

 Changing A Flat Tire

 A flat tire is never fun, especially when you’re alone and far away from home.
 However, knowing how to change a tire by yourself greatly reduces the stress of a popped tire and increases your safety and independence.
 Make sure to keep a wrench, jack, inflated spare tire, and owner’s manual in your car, and either ask someone for directions on changing a flat tire or look up directions online before life demands that you figure it out on your own.